 If you suffer from PMDD, periods that are unusually severe, or both, Amethia may be the perfect pill for you.
 This generic brand of Seasonique is specially formulated so your period occurs seasonally instead of every month.
 That’s right — no period at all for three months in a row!
 Here at Nurx™, we believe it’s a great choice for most women, but if you’re over 35 and you smoke, you should not take Amethia.
-Speak to our team to learn how you can get your first pack for FREE.See full product details
+Speak to our team to learn how you can get Amethia prescribed online and delivered free.See full product details

 - Does Amethia Cause Weight Gain?